Message-type Schema specification

 Unix timestamp, as integer

 Biotz "Unix timestamp as integer" data type is a 64 bits signed integer value (signed long).
-Be aware that if you are JSON as the data encoding method, the maximum and minimum integer values that can be safely represented are smaller than what this data type supports.
+Be aware that if you use JSON as the data encoding method, the maximum and minimum integer values that can be safely represented are smaller than what this data type supports.

 It is based on the Unix time concept (commonly called Unix timestamp), in that it measures an offset from the Unix epoch.
 But there are two important differences from the standard Unix timestamp definition:

-• The standard Unix timestamp uses the second as the unit of measure (although many systems allow fractions of seconds, if represented as a floating point number), while Biotz "Unix timestamp, as integer" uses milliseconds as the unit of measure.
-Thus the value 12345 means 12345 seconds after the Unix epoch if using Standard Unix timestamps, but it means 1.2345 seconds after the epoch if using Biotz Unix timestamps.
+- The standard Unix timestamp uses the second as the unit of measure (although many systems allow fractions of seconds, if represented as a floating point number), while Biotz "Unix timestamp, as integer" uses milliseconds as the unit of measure.
+Thus the value

-• The standard Unix timestamp uses a 32 bits signed integer value, which means that it will roll over after 2038-01-19T03:14:07Z (known as the Year 2038 problem).
+12345means 12345 seconds after the Unix epoch if using Standard Unix timestamps, but it means 1.2345 seconds after the epoch if using Biotz Unix timestamps. - The standard Unix timestamp uses a 32 bits signed integer value, which means that it will roll over after 2038-01-19T03:14:07Z (known as the Year 2038 problem).
 Biotz "Unix timestamp, as integer", being 64 bits long, does not have such a problem even if the unit of measure is the millisecond.

 Examples

-• The value 1705491207432 corresponds to the 2024-01-17T12:33:27.432Z date and time (expressed in ISO-8601 UTC format).
+1705491207432corresponds to the2024-01-17T12:33:27.432Zdate and time (expressed in ISO-8601 UTC format). - The value

-• The value 2456444847987 corresponds to the 2047-11-04T02:47:27.987Z date and time (again in ISO-8601 UTC).
+2456444847987corresponds to the2047-11-04T02:47:27.987Zdate and time (again in ISO-8601 UTC). - The value

-• The value -2119381953432 corresponds to the 1902-11-04T02:47:27.432Z date and time (again in ISO-8601 UTC).
+-2119381953432corresponds to the1902-11-04T02:47:27.432Zdate and time (again in ISO-8601 UTC).

 Unix timestamp, as text